Hunting the Merriam’s Wild Turkey

 High Hunter Success Rates

 Hunters find turkeys in Idaho, boasting an approximate 50% success rate every season.
 Hunters can also bag up to two turkeys through a general tag and one extra tag.
-But with all that, Idaho’s turkey country is no walk in the park.
-Steep terrain and rugged landscape can be challenging.
+But, Idaho’s turkey country is no walk in the park.
+Steep and rugged terrain serves up a challenge.
 And while Merriam’s rule the roost in terms of population (about 90% of all the turkeys in the Gem State), there are some huntable populations of Rio Grandes in the Idaho Falls and Boise regions.
+In all.
+Idaho has about 50,000 turkeys.

 Local Intel: Higdon Outdoors’ Beau Brooks

-“When I think of turkey hunting in Idaho I think of the panhandle of northern Idaho.
-It is a beautiful thick forest and turkeys use the logging roads as their highways to navigate this thick landscape.
+“When I think of turkey hunting in Idaho, I think of the panhandle of northern Idaho.
+It is a beautiful, thick forest, and turkeys use the logging roads as their highways to navigate the landscape.
 There are turkeys across the whole state of Idaho, but there are some draw areas in the south and definitely a smaller population.
-If you’re planning a trip to Idaho, make sure you look into getting a permit to hunt the various logging companies’ lands.
+If you’re planning a trip to Idaho, look into getting a permit to hunt the various logging companies’ lands.
 It will unlock a lot of great turkey habitat.
 Many of the areas I have hunted turkeys in Idaho, I didn’t expect there to be birds in because they were so thick.
 But they are there and very vocal.
 Plan to navigate the public land that borders private land because the majority of the birds stick close to those borders.

 Take a closer look at Idaho: